chetan060117/financial-report/README.md

 Problem Statement

-The goal of this Power BI Dashboard Project is to analyze the financial performance of a company using the provided Microsoft Sample Data.
+The goal of this Power BI Dashboard Project is to analyze the financial performance of a company

 Sections in the Report